liferay/clay/docs/developing_components.md

 > React has a powerful composition model, and we recommend using composition instead of inheritance to reuse code between components.

 In Clay we compose our low-level components to build powerful high-level components, allowing users to use either to compose their own components depending on their needs.
+[Compositional philosophy](https://dev.to/matuzalemsteles/design-system-compositional-philosophy-of-components-1cc4) is good reading matieral to wrap your head around the concept.

 ### Low-level components